datawowio/datawow-ruby/README.md

 ```console
 $ rails generate datawow:install
 ```
-The generator will install an initializer which describes ALL of library's configuration options.
-It is *imperative* that you take a look at it.
-When you are done, you are ready to call it to any of your codes.

 **Note**: Rails 4.1 or above

 # Usage

-To call our module use `Datawow` and follow by class of APIs which we're going to explain what API we have
+To call our module use `Datawow` then follow by class of APIs which we're going to explain what API we have

 ## Class explanation
-These classes it's a instant method that we have prepare to you.
-You can use our provider or the recommanded way [read](#dynamically_token_setting)
+These classes it's a instant method that we have prepared for you.
+You can use our provider or the recommanded method [read](#dynamically_token_setting) to using our APIs

 #### Image classe `Datawow.image_*`
 There are 4 APIs fo